Zombie Lady

 "Zombie Lady" is a song by Italian singer and songwriter Damiano David.
 It was released through Sony Music Italy and Arista Records on 16 May 2025, as the fourth single from his debut studio album, Funny Little Fears (2025).
 He wrote the song alongside Jason Evigan, Sarah Hudson, Mark Schick, and Cleo Tighe, with Evigan and Schick also producing the track.
-It features uncredited vocals from American singer and actress Dove Cameron, with whom David has been in a relationship with since 2023.
+It features uncredited vocals from American singer and actress Dove Cameron, David's fiancée.
 The song is a dark romantic ballad which blends gothic imagery with ideas of a forever kind of love that is emotional and intense.
 The song became David's second number one single in Poland.

 Background and release

 After rising to fame as the frontman of the rock band Måneskin, winning the 2021 Eurovision Song Contest, and releasing three studio albums, David began his solo career with the release of "Silverlines" and "Born with a Broken Heart", as well as a cover version of Mark Ronson and Miley Cyrus' "Nothing Breaks Like a Heart" for Valentine's Day 2025.
 The singer reported that he would be embarking on his first solo concert tour in 2025.
 At an intimate show in New York, he previewed the songs "Next Summer", "Voices", and "The Bruise", which he confirmed would all appear on his then-untitled debut album.

 Funny Little Fears was officially announced on 12 March 2025, with "Zombie Lady" featuring as the third track.
 The song was released to online platforms and radio stations as the album's fourth single on 16 March 2025.